QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 where :math:`\alpha_0 > 0`, :math:`\alpha_1 > 0`, and
-:math:`\{\tilde d_t\}_{t=0}^\infty` is a stochastic process with mean zero representing a demand shifter
+:math:`\{\tilde d_t\}_{t=0}^\infty` is a stochastic process with mean zero representing a demand shifter.

 Models of Occupational Choice and Pay
 ======================================